Gypsy (Lady Gaga song): Critical reception

 "Gypsy" received generally positive reviews from music critics.
 Adam Markovitz of Entertainment Weekly considered the track one of Artpop's best, calling it "enjoyable".
 Caryn Ganz of Rolling Stone praised the song's simple lyrics, describing it as an: "Eighties-style anthem where Gaga admits her love of performing...
 [The track] works because [it wasn't] born from the chilly conceit that art and pop need an arranged marriage to get busy."
 Mike Diver of Clash said that "Gypsy", along with "Applause" and "Mary Jane Holland", were able to "tick all of the prerequisite Gaga boxes—dazzling production, a clutch of clever couplets, choruses you can demolish a tower block with."
 A positive review came from Bradley Stern of MuuMuse who wrote in detail:

 "Gypsy" is the kind of arena anthem that already sounds like it's being belted in the middle of a sold-out Madison Square Garden.
 It's a slow and steady build, but once it reaches that Journey-esque chorus ("I don't want to be alone forever, but I can be...
 TONIGHT!", there's no going back.
 Cue the endless intercontinental shout-outs at the end ("I don't speak German, but I try!" — a cute nod to "Scheiße"), and you've got an instant classic from Artpop.

 Sal Cinquemani of Slant Magazine compared "Gypsy" to stand-out tracks from Gaga's Born This Way, and found comparisons with the song "The Edge of Glory" from it.
 Cinquemani felt the track was much more effective in portraying the yearning of fame, than the lead single "Applause".
 Kevin Fallon of The Daily Beast compared it to the work of singer Bruce Springsteen, adding that the "power ballad is the kind destined for last-call sing-a-longs at those bars with peanut shells on the floor, with Gaga belting over tickling ivories about trusting instincts and charging into the unknown."
 Michael Cragg of The Guardian called "Gypsy" an "epic narrative about fame and loneliness" with the composition comparable to "The Edge of Glory" and a vocal riff similar to that of "Poker Face".
 Comparisons to "The Edge of Glory" were also present in Robbie Daw's review of the album for Idolator.

 Chris Bosman of Time, thought that "Gypsy" serves as the "epic end-of-album track" along with "Dope", but criticized the songs for not being unique enough, saying that one song would have done "the job better than both."
-Similar thought was echoed by Andew Barker from Variety who found that Artpop did not have any songs worthy of release as singles, and RedOne's contribution, "the 'Edge of Glory' sequel 'Gypsy', doesn't exactly scream 'crossover hit' either."
+Similar thought was echoed by Andrew Barker from Variety who found that Artpop did not have any songs worthy of release as singles, and RedOne's contribution, "the 'Edge of Glory' sequel 'Gypsy', doesn't exactly scream 'crossover hit' either."
 The Varsity's Iris Robin found issues of "racism and cultural appropriation" in the track when Gaga claims to "love a gypsy life", since the historical and oppression surrounding the Gypsies are well-known.
+For The Independent's Adam White, "Gypsy" was underwhelming, saying "it's very 'places 22nd at Eurovision'."